helencaridadgarcia810/helen-cv/README.md

 ---

-## 🛠 Technical Skills

-- **Languages:** PHP, JavaScript, Ruby, HTML, CSS, XML, JSON, XSLT, BPEL
-- **Frameworks and Tools:** Ruby on Rails, Symfony, SoapUI, Bootstrap, Materialize, Karma, Protractor, Jasmine, Cucumber, RSpec, jQuery, VueJs, Meteor
-- **Databases:** PostgreSQL, MySQL, MongoDB, SQLite, Microsoft SQL Server
-- **ORMs:** Doctrine, ActiveRecord (RoR), Hibernate, Mongoid
-- **Others:** Maven, Ant, Heroku, Docker, Jenkins CI
-- **Operating Systems:** Windows, Linux, Android
-- **Collaboration Tools:** Pentaho PDI Kettle, Google Docs, Slack, Trello, Jira, Confluence, XAware, Intalio|BPM EE
+### 🤝 Soft Skills

+- Effective communication in team environments
+- Experience with large teams and pair programming
+- Agile methodologies adoption and continuous integration

 ---

-## 🤝 Communication & Organization

-- Strong communication skills, experienced in working with large teams and pair programming
-- Version control expertise: Git, Subversion, GitHub, GitLab, Bitbucket, Team Foundation Server
+### 📫 Contact

+Feel free to reach out for collaboration or to know more!

 ---

-## 📫 Contact

-Feel free to reach out if you want to know more or collaborate.
+*This CV is maintained on GitHub and available for updates.*